silverstripe/developer-docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 }
 ```

-[alert]
-Please note that if you have previously used the removed `value` key to define an index's contents, Silverstripe CMS will
-now throw an error.
-Use `columns` instead.
-[/alert]

 ## Complex/Composite Indexes
 For complex queries it may be necessary to define a complex or composite index on the supporting object.
 To create a
 composite index, define the fields in the index order as a comma separated list.